Some girls can't wait for them to come and look forward to their arrival as they would their birthday, first kiss, or a soccer championship.

 Breast size gets a lot of attention and many girls may wonder how they can make their breasts grow faster or bigger.
-Despite what some magazine ads say, there isn't any magic cream or pill that can speed up the process or make a girl's breasts larger than they are.
-In fact, breast size is mostly determined by heredity and a girl's weight.
+There isn't any magic cream or pill that can speed up the process or make a girl's breasts larger than they are.
+In fact, heredity and a girl's weight mostly determine breast size.
 So if a girl's mother has big breasts or small breasts, the girl can expect to have breasts of similar size.
 And a girl who has more body fat is more likely to have larger breasts.

 Once a girl has breasts, a bra is a good idea, especially when the girl is exercising and playing sports.
 Bras can protect breast tissue and keep the breasts supported.
 Some girls may also like that bras smooth out their silhouettes and make them feel more comfortable.
 A bra can make a girl feel less exposed when she's wearing a light shirt, such as a T-shirt.

-Some girls look forward to getting their first bras, but others dread that event.
+Some girls look forward to getting their first bras, but others dread it.
 Like anything new, wearing a bra can be tough to adjust to.
-They can be difficult to fasten and adjust.
-Once a bra is on, it can bag or gap, ride up, dig in, or pop open.
+They can be hard to fasten and adjust.
+When a bra is on, it can bag or gap, ride up, dig in, or pop open.
 The straps can slide off a girl's shoulders or dig into them.
 And a bra can peek out of a girl's clothing.
 Not only that, but a girl's brother might think it's just hysterical to pull it so it snaps against her back.
 (If you are a boy, do not do this!)

 The ABCs of Bra Sizes